TSEpic Race Rules and Procedures

 TSEpic is using the Race|Results timing system.
 A small transponder attached to your bike will communicate with sensor at the start and finish of each enduro segment.
 You do not need to swipe.
 You do not even need to stop!
 You just roll through and kick ass!
 This system could not be more simple—except that you MUST roll through the gate that will be set at each start and finish.
 The gate is likely to be made of course tape or cones and will to narrow the course at the start and finish lines for each segment.
 If you do not roll through this gate you will miss being scored.
 If by some chance you wreck the gate stop and fix it for the next rider.

 The Enduro stage and daily enduro segments will be marked with Green Enduro markers indicating the beginning of a segment, and Black and White checkerboard banners indicating the end of a segment.
-There will be yellow “caution/slow” signage as you approach an Enduro station, as well as a gate to narrow the course so you will be timed.
+There will be yellow “caution/slow” signage as you approach an Enduro station, as well as a narrowing of the course so you will be timed.

-Points will be awarded based on finishing place within the enduro segment(s) each day (see table to the right).
-There will be 2 main categories for the Enduro General Classification of the TSEpic, Men & Women, who will receive a Leader’s jersey to wear the next stage.
-At the conclusion of the TSEpic the Enduro Winner of each race category will receive a prize (yes, even the singlespeeders).
+Points will be awarded based on finishing place within the enduro segment(s) each day.
+There will be 2 main categories for the Enduro General Classification of the TSEpic, Men & Women, who will be designated as the leader of the competition on each stage and the overall champs will receive prizes.
+We will post Enduro results for all categories because all categories are eligible for…